Attacks on Christians in Karnataka: Police colluded with Hindutva groups, finds report

 Human rights organisation People’s Union for Civil Liberties has documented 39 incidents of violence against the community.

-The police in Karnataka colluded with Hindutva groups that attacked Christian worshippers in the state, says a report released by the People’s Union for Civil Liberties on December 14.
+The police in Karnataka colluded with Hindutva groups that attacked Christian worshippers in the state, said a report released by the People’s Union for Civil Liberties on Tuesday.

-In the report, the People’s Union for Civil Liberties’ Karnataka unit documented 39 incidents of violence against Christians in the state, from January to November 2021.
+In the report, the People’s Union for Civil Liberties’ Karnataka unit documented 39 incidents of violence against Christians in the state this from January to November.
 It includes the testimonies of pastors who conducted prayers that were disrupted by Hindutva mobs.

 The document added that many instances of violence against Christians go unreported.